 If you notify me only a day or two before a midterm, or miss any exam (midterm or final) without notifying me in advance, then I reserve the right not give you a make-up exam, if you do not have a suitably compelling reason.

-I will not give any student more than one make-up exam during the semester.
+I will not give any student more than one make-up exam during the semester without extensive documentation of a significant reason backed up by the advising office.

 ATTENDANCE: